-This consists of a hardware random number source which provides a seed key to a FIPS 186-2 Appendix 3.1 [2] Approved pseudo random number generator.
+The Random Number Generator consists of a hardware random number source which provides a seed key to a FIPS 186-2 Appendix 3.1 [2] Approved pseudo random number generator.

-Establishment of the module's generated private and secret keys (Diffie-Hellman static/ephemeral and Data Encryption Keys) uses the above random number generation mechanism.
+The RNG is used in the generation of private and secret keys including Diffie-Hellman static/ephemeral and Data Encryption Keys in PP mode and for central unit DEK generation in MP mode.